Bear Mountain Bridge

 GEO-Instruments designed special strain gauges to monitor the performance of the helper strands.
 The gauges were protected by multiple layers of weather-proofing.

-The strain gauges provided real time data during the loading and lock-off of the helper strands and are now assisting with the long-term monitoring of the bridge.
+The strain gauges provided real time data during the loading and lock-off of the helper strands and then assisted long-term monitoring of the bridge.